integrandio/lucidmq/lucidmq-cli/README.md

 # LucidMQ-CLI

-This subdirectory CLI code to interact with lucidmq instances via a terminal.
+This subdirectory CLI code to interact with LucidMQ instances via a CLI and begin writing programs that interact with Lucidmq.

 ## To Run the CLI